-A: We can often ship a standard model without extras from stock, and we usually have a limited number of knives available for over-the-counter or phone sales.
+A: Often, we can ship a standard model without extras from stock, and we usually have a limited number of knives available for over-the-counter or phone sales.
 BUT, demand is generally so great for most models that we are frequently behind in our deliveries.
 However, please phone to check our stock of finished knives (407) 855-8075.